Alaboy19/bedrock-agent-rag-demo/README.md

  ```
 ## Stage 2.
 Create knowledgebase from these docs

-Ideally run following command with terraform, but could not managed to finish data sync part from s3 to vector database on time, so just used console for that.
+Ideally run following command with terraform, but COULD NOT MANAGE TO FINISH data sync part from s3 to vector database on time, so just used console for that.
 ```sh
 ./deploy_kb.sh
  ```